 This recipe stands the test of time as one of the most delicious marble cakes with that wonderful combination that is orange and chocolate.
 It keeps well and freezes wonderfully, so you can make it ahead.
 I made a few tweaks to the original recipe and it's now even better than it was, with more flavor and a decadent chocolate ganache glaze!

-Orange and chocolate are a fabulous pair and, if made into a cake, let's just say it's even better.
-One of my favorite cakes for a special occasion that also works as a snack cake if you eat it plain or dusted with powdered sugar.
+Orange and chocolate are a fabulous pair, and if made into a cake, let's just say it's even better.
+It is one of my favorite cakes for a special occasion and also works as a snack cake if you eat it plain or dusted with powdered sugar.

-My idea of chocolate and orange is usually a chocolate cake with orange flavor, be it zest or candied fruit or a glaze with orange juice.
-Here it's a hint of cocoa with the right amount of orange tartness.
+Though my idea of these flavors is usually a chocolate cake with orange flavor, be it zest or candied fruit or an orange glaze, here it's a hint of cocoa with the right amount of orange tartness.

 As I mentioned before, I improved on the original recipe, mostly by increasing the orange flavor and adding a layer of unctuous chocolate glaze on top to amp up the chocolate flavor.
 Let me confirm that it worked very well.